The Super Eagles ran riot in Belo Horizonte but they could have scored many more had it not been for some desperately wasteful finishing

 Nigeria continued to squander gilt-edged opportunities after the restart, with Musa firing wide with the goal at his mercy, and their profligacy was finally punished - much to the delight of a now partisan crowd - when Jonathan Tehau rose majestically above Efe Ambrose at the back post to head home a Marama Vahirua corner.

 Unfortunately for the two men involved in arguably the most famous goal in the history of Tahitian football history, they were also both involved in their side falling three goals behind once again on 68 minutes, with Tehau putting through his own goal, after Vahirua had turned the ball over in midfield before then deflecting a cross goalwards as he tried to make amends for his error.

-There was to be no sensational comeback, though, because Aide Ideye came off the bench to set up Oduamadi for his third goal, leaving the forward with the simplest of finishes with a low cross, before Echiejile got his name on the scoresheet for certain with a low strike from eight yards out.
+There was to be no sensational comeback, though, because Aide Ideye came off the bench to set up Oduamadi for his hat-trick goal, leaving the forward with the simplest of finishes with a low cross, before Echiejile got his name on the scoresheet for certain with a low strike from eight yards out.